Updated on: May 5, 2025

 Image: An excerpt from a blog post written by Anees Misbahudeen, INNMCO

-Webinars Or Events
+2. Webinars Or Events

 Host webinars and live events to showcase your expertise to your buyer.
 Demonstrate your SaaS product, and engage with potential leads in real-time.
 Webinars and events help build trust and credibility.
 If you attract the right audience to your webinars and events, it helps convert attendees into potential customers.

 Once you have decided on the topic and format, you need to think about sign-ups for the event or webinar.
-You can promote its using organic or paid methods.
+You can promote it using organic or paid methods.
 You can post about it on your social media handles, distribute event details to relevant colleagues or run paid ads on social media.

-Anees Misbahudeen - PresentationImage: Event hosted by Anees Misbahudeen, INNMCO on ‘Growing leads & sales from inbound digital marketing’
+Image: Event hosted by Anees Misbahudeen, INNMCO on ‘Growing leads & sales from inbound digital marketing’

-Gated Content
+3. Gated Content

-Free Trial
+4. Free Trial

 If you have a sales led go to market motion, then it gives your sales person a great reason to engage with the prospect and have a discussion.

-Chatbot
+5. Chatbot

-Exit Pop Up
+6. Exit Pop Up

-Build a targeted email list.
-Send personalized, relevant content to nurture leads.
-Use automation tools to streamline your email campaigns and track performance.
+Use automation tools like HubSpot to streamline your email campaigns and track performance.

 Set one content goal per email.
 What are you trying to accomplish with your email?
-If you dont have a clear end goal in mind, your content is likely to drift all over the place, leaving your readers overwhelmed, confused or uninterested.
+If you don't have a clear end goal in mind, your content is likely to drift all over the place, leaving your readers overwhelmed, confused or uninterested.

 Whether your goal is to drive website traffic or increase sales, it's important to define your content goal and create content to achieve that goal.